The 2018 Ri Christmas Lectures

 Hosted as usual at the Royal Institution , London, and filmed mid December, the lectures were shown on BBC4, between Christmas and New Year 2018 and are now available on iplayer.

 For the first time in their 194 year history, the Christmas Lectures were co-presented.

 The Genetics Society was delighted to have appointed Professor Aoife McLysaght (Trinity College, Dublin) as our Guest Lecturer.

-Aoife, who is already familiar with the Royal Institute as the winner of the Genetics Society 2016 Haldane Lecture, added her genetics expertise to Professor Alice Roberts, (University of Birmingham) biological anthropology knowledge and together they explore what makes us human, and more directly, what makes us who we are.
+Aoife, who is already familiar with the Royal Institution as the winner of the Genetics Society 2016 Haldane Lecture, added her genetics expertise to Professor Alice Roberts, (University of Birmingham) biological anthropology knowledge and together they explore what makes us human, and more directly, what makes us who we are.